LunaYoineko/Fodpr/README.en.md

 docker compose up -d --build
 ```

-After it starts, visiting `http://localhost:8000/` returns a small
+After it starts, visiting `http://localhost:8000/` returns a small placeholder
-placeholder text for verification.
-Follow logs with `docker compose logs -f`.
+text for verification.
+Follow the logs with `docker compose logs -f`.

-### 2. Start the client
+### 2. Run the client

 In another terminal: